Popular Italian Christmas Foods & Desserts

 Cotechino (pork sausage) and zampone (pork meat) are typical in Emilia Romagna, as are bolliti misti (mixed boiled meats), served in Piedmont, Veneto, Abruzzi, and Lazio with various sauces, such as green sauce.

-Another speciality in Florence is bardiccio, a pork sausage with fennel, which is barbecued after midnight.
+Another specialty in Florence is bardiccio, a pork sausage with fennel, which is barbecued after midnight.

 Let’s end the lavish Christmas meal with a roundup of the traditional desserts to be found on Italian festive tables.
 The first on the list is certainly panettone, one of the most famous sweets in the world.
 The cylinder of leavened dough with butter, raisins and candied fruit, came to life in Milan in 1600, among history and legend.